 Normal Seed Planting

 Many types of grass seed are very sensitive to cold.
 Grass seed is designed to sprout in response to moisture and the proper soil conditions.
 Planting many different kinds of grass seed over snow will cause the seed to hold off from extending roots and create growing problems.
 The snow can also sometimes damage delicate grass seed shells, rendering the seed useless.
 In general, the grass seed will survive but delay its sprouting time.
-If the seed has already sprouted, the grass could easily kill the seedling.
+If the seed has already sprouted, the snow could easily kill the seedling.

 Planting Before Snowfall